ratiodata-se/camunda-docs-manual/content/update/minor/722-to-723/_index.md

 1. For administrators and developers: [Database updates](#database-updates)
 1. For administrators and developers: [Full distribution update](#full-distribution)
+1. For administrators and developers: [Downsized WildFly distribution](#downsized-wildfly-distribution)
 1. For administrators and developers: [Bootstrap NES and AngularJS NES by HeroDevs, Inc.](#bootstrap-nes-and-angularjs-nes-by-herodevs-inc)
 1. For developers: [Set Variables Async API](#set-variables-async-api)
 1. For developers: [GraalVM Upgrade](#graalvm-upgrade)